 Oggetto:

 Modalità di verifica dell'apprendimento

-Students will be evaluated through a written exam including only open ended questions, that will focus both on the students' knowledge of the theories, and on their capacity to apply them to specific contexts.
-Those attending the course will have the opportunity to replace the examination on the last 12 hours of course with a group presentation (1/3 of the total mark).
+Students will be evaluated through a written exam including three open ended questions (1 hour of time allowed), that will focus both on the students' knowledge of the theories, and on their capacity to apply them to specific contexts.
+Those attending the course will have the opportunity to take the exam in early November, immediately after the end of the course, and get 1/3 of the total mark through a group presentation.
+Students' active participation in class debates might award additional bonus points.

+Oggetto: